cbroome/homepage/src/posts/20250902-interviewing-impressions.md

 In most of the larger companies I interviewed with coding assessments were done live.
 Only a handful asked for coding assessments remotely.
 The tools for these varied.
 I never used the same platform twice.
 The one I’m most familiar with, HackerRank, didn’t even come up at all.

 The challenges themselves were no different than the past, and a fact of life.
-I'm willing to spend up to two hours on them and no company
+I'm willing to spend up to two hours on them and no company this go-round presented anything that would have taken longer.

 # A note about demographics